2017 Rugby League World Cup qualification – Europe

-The 2017 Rugby League World Cup Europe qualification was a rugby league tournament held in October and November 2016 to decide the three European qualifiers for the 2017 Rugby League World Cup.
+The 2017 Rugby League World Cup European qualification tournament was a rugby league tournament held in October and November 2016 to decide the three European qualifiers for the 2017 Rugby League World Cup.

 It consisted of a round-robin tournament which saw Wales and Ireland qualify by winning their respective tables.
 Italy claimed the final qualifying spot in the World Cup after winning a second place play-off against Russia on 4 November 2016.

-Overview
+Background

 On 3 October 2014, the 2017 Rugby League World Cup qualifying competition was announced.
 Three European teams were granted automatic qualification, as they had reached the quarter-finals of the 2013 Rugby League World Cup; England, France and Scotland.

 Ten teams were able to qualify for the qualification tournament, with the first being eliminated when Spain defeated Latvia on 9 May 2015.

 Wales and Ireland were granted entry to the qualification tournament.
 Both teams already had a chance to qualify for the World Cup during the 2014 European Cup, but failed to do so.
 One of the other tournament places was allocated to the winner of the European Championship C tournament, and the other three were allocated to the top three teams from the European Championship B.

 Italy, Russia and Serbia finished as the top three teams in the European Championship B, with Ukraine being eliminated.

 Spain finished as the top team in the European Championship C, with Greece and Malta eliminated.